Ernesto-PS/Java-Client-Server-App-with-MySQL-and-JDBC/README.md

    * project3app	operationslog	SELECT, INSERT, UPDATE
    * theaccountant	operationslog	SELECT

-2. Compile & Run Java Files
+2. Configure the Properties Files

-   Update the properties files with correct database connection details!
+   Update the properties files with the correct database connection details:

+   * bikedb.properties: Configuration settings for the bike database.
+   * client1.properties & client2.properties: Configuration settings specific to client modules.
+   * operationslog.properties: Configuration settings for logging operations.
+   * project3.properties & project3app.properties: General configuration settings for the project.
+   * root.properties: Contains the root configuration settings for the project.
+   * theaccountant.properties: Configuration settings for the accountant module.

+3. Compile & Run Java Files

    Use the following commands to compile files: